Prairie Village cars burglarized, two teens in custody

-Prairie Village police took two Overland Park teens into custody as suspects after several cars were broken into early Saturday morning.
+Prairie Village police took two Overland Park teens into custody after several cars were broken into early Saturday morning.

 Comments